Skip to main content

 Example: a WebSocket API delivers stock price changes to trading applications within milliseconds of market movements

-Related Terms: event-driven, webhook API, WebSocket API
+Related Terms: event-driven, JSON-RPC, kinetic content, liquid content, Server-Sent Events, webhook API, WebSocket API

 Sources: